LSDOlab/omtools/docs/_src_docs/examples/getting_started/implicit_relationships.rst

 ======================

-It is possible to compute outputs implicitly by defining a residual expression in terms of the output and inputs.
+It is possible to compute outputs implicitly by defining a residual variable in terms of the output and inputs.

 In the first example, we solve a quadratic equation.
 This quadratic has two solutions: ``1`` and ``3``.